 Work on clearing the site has been carried out and archaeological investigations are due to start soon.
 Fund-raising is continuing so that work on the building itself can begin next year.

-The site can also be opened on request for school visits or on other occasions.
-See contact details for how to get in touch.
+The site can also be opened on request for school visits or on other occasions and there are KS2 and KS3 worksheets available for school parties.
+See contact section for how to get in touch.

 The site is approached from either Dover or Folkestone on the B2011 at Capel-le-Ferne.